 The main benefit of integrating team members is for knowledge sharing.
-This helps any agile team build the skills that we want in “T-shaped” team members.
+This helps any agile team build the skills that we want in “” team members.
 A breadth of knowledge in various technologies and techniques with significant depth in a few areas.

 This is also key when you’re creating new technologies or using a technology stack that’s unusual or unique.
 Working together can help get your remote team members get up to speed quickly.
 Integrating team members doesn’t necessarily mean “pair programming” or even “collaborative programming”, but I would certainly recommend either of those if you want to see some early wins with new team members.

 The other time you’ll want to consider integrating remote members is when you’re just adding one or two people to a team.
 Establishing an independent team of one or two people doesn’t really work, so if you just need a couple of additional people, integrating is definitely the way to go.